z-Index-ros/leomower/doc/train.md

 We'll use PyTorch to train the ResNet18 model.

-The `train_model_resnet18.py` program uses the images free/blocked that are located under the __dataset__ folder created a the previous data collection step.
+The `train_model_resnet18.py` program uses the ___free/blocked___ images that are located under the __dataset__ folder created a the previous [data collection step](data_collection.md).

-> Note that the train on a CPU will take looong time, so prefer transfering the images on a hardware equiped with a NVidia GPU and perform train on that GPU.
+> Note that the train on a CPU will take looong time, so prefer transfering the images on a hardware equiped with a NVidia GPU and perform the train on that GPU.

  Run the program: